FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/hp_ns_sup.md

 - The Transfer CFT server and Transfer CFT Copilot server are both managed in NonStop mode.
 - The CFTSUP interface replaces the former CFTNSMON and CFTNSHUT commands.
-- Transfer CFT stops and is not restarted unless the reset command is set to RESTART=YES when you execute the Transfer CFT command CFTUTIL SHUT &lt;...>.
+- Transfer CFT stops and is not restarted unless the reset command is set to` RESTART=YES` when you execute the Transfer CFT command `CFTUTIL SHUT <...`&gt;.

 <span id="Enable"></span>